This post may contain affiliate links. Read my disclosure policy.

 The best way of ensuring it stays edible for the next seven days in the fridge is to clean it properly.
 Remove its gut and gills and only store its meat and shell.

-How long do cooked crab legs last in the fridge?
+How long can crab legs stay in the fridge?

 You can refrigerate crab legs for 3-5 days before they become rancid.
 If your crab legs weren't on the ice, you should only refrigerate them for a few days.